 The word allium is Latin for garlic and is a flowering plant belonging to the onion genus.
+Alliums are one of the earliest cultivated plants used in food and medicine.
+Many species contain allicen, known today as a powerful antiseptic, and used throughout history to clean wounds, ease chest infections and reduce fevers.
+Many cultures believed in allium’s ability to ward off evil spirits and creatures of the night, bunches were hung in windows in many parts of the world, well into the 19th century.
 In Hindu mythology, Sachi, the wife of Indra, king of the gods, sipped the nectar of immortality, but couldn’t digest it so he spat it to earth.
 From that nectar the allium flower blossomed.
 In Christian myth it is said to have blossomed from the devil’s footprints as he left the Garden of Eden.

 Our sterling silver petite flower charms are cast from a real flower and each piece includes a postcard detailing its botanical folklore and floriography.
 All charms include our signature box posy, which changes with the seasons, and a gift card for a personal message.